The Gut–Brain Connection

 Listen to your body.
 Gut symptoms are communication, not punishment.

 Soften around your stress.
-Ask what it’s trying to protect you from, not how to make it go away.
+Ask what your body has been trying to cope with, rather than how to force symptoms away.

 Nourish connection.
-Food, rest, and presence are forms of safety.
+Food, rest, and regular meals create biological steadiness.

 Seek support.
-Working with a practitioner who understands both the biology and the emotional roots of stress can help you restore balance more deeply than diet alone.
+Working with a practitioner who understands both digestion and stress physiology can make this process more structured and far less overwhelming than trying to manage it alone.